Cruzer Enterprise

 The Cruzer Enterprise supported Microsoft Windows 2000 SP4, Windows XP SP1, Windows Server 2003, Windows Vista, and Apple OS X 10.4 and 10.5.

-SanDisk announced the end-of-life for the Cruzer Enterprise product line in November 2010.
+It was discontinued in November 2010.

-Prior to the end-of-life announcement, the SanDisk Cruzer Enterprise competed with various other secure USB drives, including IronKey, Kingston, Verbatim and also disk encryption software such as FreeOTFE and TrueCrypt.
+The SanDisk Cruzer Enterprise competed with other secure USB drives, including IronKey, Kingston, and Verbatim, and also disk encryption software such as FreeOTFE and TrueCrypt.

 Cruzer Enterprise FIPS Edition also offered features of the Cruzer Enterprise, including: